teremterem/serverless-url-shortener/README.md

 ### Document

-- Decision to call the lambda layer with dependencies "vendor-default" (as well as intended organization of layers in this project in general).
 - If you use serverless plugins then document how to install them from package.json using npm (altogether instead of one by one).